ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-06-10-exploring-catalonia.md

 ![View on the bay of Cadaqués](/assets/images/IMG_2085_2.jpg)

-The area in and around Cadaqués is quite popular and touristic, so we parked the van out of town near Punta de s'Alqueria.
-Understandably camping is quite restricted in the area, so we only spent one night there.
+The area in and around Cadaqués seemed quite popular and touristic, so we parked the van out of town near Punta de s'Alqueria.

 ![View on Punta de s'Alqueria](/assets/images/IMG_2088.jpg)